 Here is a list (I hope it might help you)

-Hope that this post on “questions” in Korean can help you spark up some conversations with new friends and leave a good impression.
+I hope this post about questions in Korean can help you start conversations with new friends, leaving a good impression.

 That’s it for today’s lesson.
 I hope you enjoyed it

 YOU MIGHT LIKE THESE …